Student Organization Handbook

 • As all requests for events are tentative until approved by Campus Life and Public Services, organizations must not enter into contracts or publicize events prior to the event being approved.

-• In case of conflicts on campus space requested for the same date, priority will be given to organization filling the request at the earliest date.
+• In case of conflicts on campus space requested for the same date, priority will be given to the organization filling the request at the earliest date.

 • All organizations are responsible for all voluntarily incurred debts related to their events.